 Spinal or epidural injection or catheters: If you have a spinal or epidural catheter, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Surgery: Inform all health care professionals involved in your care that you are taking rivaroxaban.
 Rivaroxaban may need to be stopped temporarily before dental or surgical procedures to reduce your risk of bleeding heavily during or after the procedure.

 Pregnancy: This medication should not be used during pregnancy.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: Rivaroxaban may pass into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
-This medication is not recommended to be taken while breast-feeding.
+If you are breast-feeding and are taking this medication, it may affect your baby.
+This medication should not be taken while breast-feeding.